DanWBR/dwsim/CODE_GUIDE.md

 #### DWSIM.UI.* #####

 The DWSIM.UI.* libraries contains the Cross-Platform UI code.
+When compiled, the last project in the group generates **DWSIM.UI.Desktop.exe**, the Cross-Platform UI launcher.

+#### DWSIM ####

+The DWSIM project contains the Classic UI code.
+When compiled, it generates the Classic UI executable, **DWSIM.exe**.